determined-ai/determined/docs/training/apis-howto/api-pytorch-trainer-ug.rst

 -  Work locally, iterating on your model code.
 -  Debug models in your favorite debug environment (e.g., directly on your machine, IDE, or Jupyter notebook).
--  Run training scripts without needing to use an experiment configuration (YAML) file.
+-  Run training scripts without needing to use an experiment configuration file.
 -  Load previous saved checkpoints directly into your model.

 ************